 Bobby's wife has forgotten her Gmail password and would like to recover her account.
-What can she do?
-Leo says that Google has an account recovery process, but as you get deeper into it, it gets harder to succeed.
-And if you think about it, it's for your own protection.
-Is there tech support?
-Leo says no, Google has no real tech support other than automated answers.
+Leo says that Google has an account recovery process, but as users get deeper into it, it gets harder to succeed.
+Google has no real tech support other than automated answers.
 Check in her browser to see if it has saved her password.

 Patty has new iPad and she hasn't been able to unlock it.
 There is a process that Apple uses called "IForgot" that will help you to recover and reactivate your iPad.
 Here's a tech note on how - https://support.apple.com/en-us/HT204306.
 This page will walk you through.
 If that doesn't work, then your next move is to go to a nearby Apple store or call Apple support.
 You'll also need to know your AppleID.

 Robert has a low budget Alcatel smartphone, but he forgot the password to access it.
 How can he recover it?
 Leo says on those older Android phones, the easiest thing is to erase it and start over.
 Most Android phones have a way to get into recovery mode.
 But if he can't, then he'll have to do a hard reset by pressing the power button and the volume up button at the same time, and hold it there.
 That should put it in recovery mode.
 It's a text based menu that he can navigate with the volume buttons until he reaches "reset."
 Then he can press the home button and that should reset the phone.

 Sue's Roku device won't let her log in anymore.
 Is this because she has DSL?
 DSL isn't the issue.
 She's likely using the wrong password.
 Rich recommends that she try recovering her password.
 Once she does that, she can change it.